llamaxyz/llama/docs/instance-deployment.md

   }
 ```

-- **Role Descriptions**: An array of the initial role descriptions.
+- **Role Descriptions:** An array of the initial role descriptions.
   - `RoleDescription` is a UDVT, but functions like a `bytes` string under the hood.
   - Example JSON blob for role descriptions: